top of page

 community.
 This is individual advocacy.
 In this process, consumers learn self-advocacy skills.

-We also work with communities and organizations to initiate changes within communities, agencies, businesses, government entities, etc. to promote activities that will create a more accessible and inclusive environment for persons with disabilities to live more independently.
+We also work with communities and organizations to initiate changes within communities, agencies, businesses, government entities, etc. to promote activities that will create a more accessible and inclusive environment for people with disabilities to live more independently.
 This is systems advocacy.

-disabilities, via skills training, mentoring, and help gaining needed
+LILA assists individuals with disabilities, via skills training, mentoring, and help gaining needed support, to:

-• transition from nursing homes or foster homes into the community,
+• transition from nursing homes or foster homes into the community

 • remain in the community rather than be institutionalized